opringle/cayman-blog/README.md

-# What

-This repository contains code for hosting my blog posts on github pagse.
+This repository contains code for hosting my blog posts on github pages.